Foster Care

 In South Carolina, the base amount that foster parents are given every month by the state goes up as a child in care gets older.
 This is because as a child grows, they have different care needs.

-A child in care may also be living with complex medical needs that call for specialized support with higher costs.
+A child in care may also be living with complex medical needs that call for specialized care with higher costs.
 In these cases, foster parents may be given a larger stipend to be able to provide the best possible care.

 South Carolina’s Foster Care Stipend Rates